Looks like Wireguard support in pfSense is being removed pending a review/audit.

 In this article, I will explain step by step how to set up your Wireguard VPN tunnel on Pfsense, and how to connect to it from your (Android) phone.

 Before you start, ensure that your Pfsense installation has been upgraded to version 2.5.0 or greater.
 At the time of writing, 2.5.0 is the latest and greatest so you cannot go wrong here!

 In the top menu, go to "VPN"and then select "Wireguard".
 Next, we will select "Add Tunnel".

 The form has a few entries to complete:

-- Listen Port: this is the port that will be used to listen for incoming Wireguard traffic on your WAN interface.
-Any in the ephemeral range will be OK (we will assume
+Listen Port: this is the port that will be used to listen for incoming Wireguard traffic on your WAN interface.
+Any in the ephemeral range will be OK (we will assume 51820 for this tutorial)

 Once you have completed this, save your configuration.
 We now need to configure the interface itself and the firewall so that the traffic is allowed in the first place.